Photography pioneer Kodak files for bankruptcy

 Last week, Kodak reorganized its business operations, creating a commercial unit and a consumer unit.
 It previously had units for consumer digital imaging; film, photofinishing and entertainment; and graphic communications.

-Mark Zupan, dean of the University of Rochester's business school, said "there's still too much value" for the company to liquidate.
-"Segments will be profitable enough to survive as a leader, as a smaller company," he said.
+Mark Zupan, dean of the University of Rochester's business school, said "there's still too much value" at Kodak for the company to be forced to liquidate.
+"Segments will be profitable enough to survive as a leader, as a smaller company."

-Perez said the bankruptcy would help Kodak maximize the value of patents related to digital imaging, used in virtually every modern digital camera, smartphone and tablet.
+Perez, who has been chief executive since 2005, said the bankruptcy would help Kodak maximize the value of patents related to digital imaging, which Kodak said are used in virtually every modern digital camera, smartphone and tablet.

-Andrew Dietderich, a lawyer for Kodak, told Gropper at Thursday's hearing that the company believes it has intellectual property worth $2.2 billion to $2.6 billion.
+"I've talked to companies who will buy assets who said they were waiting for Kodak to go bankrupt to pay a better price," said Baruah, the Brean Murray analyst.

+In the last few years, Kodak has used extensive litigation with rivals such as Apple Inc (AAPL.O), BlackBerry maker Research in Motion Ltd RIM.TO, South Korea's Samsung Electronics Co (005930.KS) and Taiwan's HTC Corp (2498.TW) over those patents as a means to try to generate revenue.

-Kodak's more than 100,000 creditors include retailers such as Wal-Mart Stores Inc (WMT.N) and Target Corp (TGT.N), and movie companies Sony Corp (6758.T) and Walt Disney Co (WMT.N).
+Among Kodak's many creditors are retailers including Wal-Mart Stores Inc (WMT.N) and Target Corp (TGT.N), and movie companies Sony Corp (6758.T) and Walt Disney Co (WMT.N).

+Bank of New York Mellon Corp (BK.N) is the largest unsecured creditor, in its capacity as trustee for creditors, with more than $670 million of claims.

 APOLLO 11